Accomplishments

 Partnership Council

-The foundation of One Truckee River is its Partnership Council, comprising 42 representatives from 32 local agencies and nonprofits sharing resources and expertise as we work together towards our shared mission to have a healthy and thriving Truckee River connected to our community.
+The foundation of One Truckee River is its Partnership Council, comprised of dozens of representatives from local agencies and nonprofits sharing resources and expertise as we work together towards our shared mission to have a healthy and thriving Truckee River connected to our community.

 Truckee River Community Advisory Team

 Along the Truckee River’s urban corridor east of Downtown Reno, we’re working with community leaders from many diverse backgrounds.
-Truckee River Community Advisory Team, we’re surveying community members about the improvements and stewardship they’d most like to see.
-This work is possible with the support of the National Park Service and River Network
+Through the Truckee River Community Advisory Team, we’re surveying community members about the improvements and stewardship they’d most like to see.
+This work is possible with the support of the National Park Service and River Network.